ortin-fj/molecular_loader/README.md

 3. Once the keyframes have been assigned for the position of the atoms in the movie, it is
 annoying to change the orientation of the species.
 Make sure to rotate the species in your structure file prior to creating the final scene.

 4. This code is based on a brute-force approach.
 While large files may be uploaded using this code (I got to upload 700 atoms in 500 snapshots, i.e., thousands of objects in Blender), these tasks may take a while.
 Loading medium-sized files shouldn't take longer than a minute or two.
-The package includes an .xyz file with a tioproline molecule (test.xyz) as a test case.
-In my PC, the loading is instantaneous.

 5. I hope this code is useful for you.
 Feel free to modify it and share it with more people.
 If you have any suggestion I will be happy to hear it!